Enumerative Coding for Line Polar Grassmannians with applications to codes

-It is well known that the $k$-Grassmannian of a $n$-dimensional vector space over a finite field $\KK=\FF_q$ has $N:={n\brack k}_q$ points.
-A basic problem is to construct an enumerator for the points of $\cG_{n,k}$, that is a bijection $\iota:\{0,1,\ldots,N-1\}\to\cP(\cG_{n,k})$.
-This has been studied extensively, see \cite{SE}, because of its relevance to applications.
-In particular, Grassmannians defined over finite fields have applications in coding theory, for both linear projective codes~\cite{R1,R2} and network codes~\cite{KK}.
-Observe that it is not convenient to attempt to implement a Grassmann code by na\"ively providing generator matrix, as the number $N$ of columns is fairly large; actually, it is necessary to directly compute the value of any fixed component in an independent way.
-An enumerator $\iota$ provides a unique way to identify the subspace corresponding to a given position.
-To this purpose, some algorithms for enumerating the points of Grassmannians have been proposed; see~\cite{SE,M12}.
-We point out that, apart from their usefulness for applications, these algorithms also have independent geometric interest.
+In this paper we assume $\KK$ to be a finite field $\FF_q$ of order $q.$ A basic problem is to construct an enumerator for the points of $\cG_{n,k}$, that is a bijection $\iota:\cP(\cG_{n,k})\to\{0,1,\ldots,N-1\}$, where $N:={n\brack k}_q$ is the number of points of $\cG_{n,k}.$ This has been studied extensively, see \cite{SE}, because of its relevance to applications.
+In particular, Grassmannians defined over finite fields have been used in coding theory to construct linear projective codes~\cite{R1,R2} and network codes~\cite{KK}.
+In general, it is not convenient to implement a Grassmann code by na\"ively providing a generator matrix, as the number of columns is large; so, a point enumerator $\iota$ provides an efficient way to uniquely identify subspaces corresponding to given positions.
+Several algorithms for enumerating the points of Grassmannians have been proposed; see~\cite{M12,SE}.
+We point out that, apart from their usefulness for coding theory, these algorithms also have independent geometric interest.

-The present paper is concerned with the problem outlined above, focusing on the case of line polar Grassmannians.
-These are proper subgeometries of line Grassmannians representing the set of lines of a vector space $V$ which are totally isotropic for a given non-degenerate symmetric or alternating form.
-We shall determine a method to enumerate such lines, following the basic approach of~\cite{Cover}.
-In general, the case of polar Grassmannians appears more involved than that of ordinary ones, as there are some requirements imposed on the subspaces which have to be fulfilled; thus, a careful use of linear algebra (combined with combinatorial techniques) is necessary in order to get a reasonably efficient representation.
+The present paper is concerned with the problem outlined above, focusing on the case of line polar Grassmannians of either orthogonal or symplectic type.
+These are proper subgeometries of line Grassmannians having as pointset the set of lines of a vector space $V$ which are totally isotropic for a given non-degenerate symmetric or alternating form.
+We shall determine a method to enumerate these lines, following the basic approach of~\cite{Cover}.
+In general, the case of polar Grassmannians is more involved than that of ordinary $k$-Grassmannians, as there are some requirements imposed on the subspaces which have to be fulfilled; thus, a careful use of linear algebra (combined with combinatorial techniques) is necessary in order to get a reasonably efficient representation.
 We shall also examine in detail the computational complexity of the proposed algorithms.